Updated June 2026

 Symptoms of mesothelioma may not appear until many years after a person's initial exposure to asbestos, so it is important to be aware of the potential risks.
 If you have been exposed to asbestos, it is important to monitor your health closely and seek medical help if you develop any symptoms related to mesothelioma.

-There is no one answer to this question as the latency period for asbestos-related diseases can vary depending on several factors, including the type of disease, the individual's exposure history, and other health conditions.
+There is no one answer to this question as the latency period for asbestos-related diseases can vary depending on several factors, including the type of disease, the individual's exposure history, length of exposure time, and other health conditions the individual may have.

-To diagnose mesothelioma, a pathologist will conduct a biopsy.
-This involves taking a small sample of tissue from the affected area and examining it for affected cells under a microscope.
+To diagnose mesothelioma, a pathologist will typically conduct a biopsy.
+This involves taking a small tissue sample from the affected area and examining it under a microscope for affected cells.
 The pathologist will look for specific abnormalities that are characteristic of mesothelioma cells.